|Acrolinx for Microsoft Edge||1.0|

 IntroductionYou can use Acrolinx for Microsoft Edge to check content in editable fields on most web pages.
 For example, you can check content in articles you write in an online help center like Zendesk.
 You can even check an email in Gmail or check content in a Customer Relationship Management (CRM) tool.

 Acrolinx for Microsoft Edge is particularly great if you create web content but don't yet have an Acrolinx product to use in your web CMS.

 To get started, take a look at the following tasks and concepts:

 Acrolinx for Microsoft Edge checks content that's in editable fields on most web pages.

 The following table shows how well Acrolinx for Microsoft Edge works on some social media sites and other web tools:

 |Zendesk Help Center||Partial|

-- An Acrolinx icon will appear in your Microsoft Edge browser toolbar.
+After you've installed Acrolinx for Microsoft Edge, you'll see an Acrolinx icon in your Microsoft Edge browser toolbar.

 To update Acrolinx for Microsoft Edge, first uninstall the previous version.
 Then simply follow the installation procedure for the new version as described above.